 So if you’re worried that using an offer like this will cost you in the long run, don’t be.
 Once you sign your first couple of members, that free week more than pays for itself.

-If you want to learn more about which offers get the best results for fitness studios, watch the full episode with Rob Childers:
+If you want to learn more about which offers get the best results for fitness studios, download our FREE Cheat Sheet:

 3. Know How to Get These Offers in Front of the Right People